 So how does HiveMind make money?

-What type of delivery experts do you have in the community
+What type of delivery experts do you have in the community?

 If a member does work for us who is contractually responsible?

-What sectors does the Hive community work in?
+What sectors does the Hive community cover?

 How can I be assured that my information remains confidential?